forcedotcom/sfdx-core/messages/core.md

 # namedOrgNotFound

-No AuthInfo found for name %s.
+No authorization information found for %s.

 # noAliasesFound